Brown Patch Fungus

 The best way to prevent brown patch fungus is by making sure soil drains properly.
 Make sure your lawn doesn’t hold water or remain damp.

-For north Texas, the spring and fall months make the grass most vulnerable.
+For North Texas, the spring and fall months make the grass most vulnerable.
 Monitor temperatures for warm, moist days and cool nights.

 Aerated soil will more effectively absorb water.
-If you are using fungicide to manage brown patch growth in your turf grass, make sure soil is draining properly.
+If you are using a fungicide to manage brown patch growth in your turf grass, make sure soil is draining properly.